Ishaniaparmar13/Satistics-for-Data-Science/README.md

 numerical form using One-Hot Encoding.

 3. Complete Python Code
-Here is the complete python code with outputs in code file.
+Here is the complete python code with outputs in  Statistical_Practical_numpy_pandas_ipynb code file.